threefoldtech/rmb-rs/README.md

   codegen failed: parse and typecheck
 ```

-The best way to ensure that you’re using the latest release of `protoc` is installing from pre-compiled binaries.
+The best way to ensure that you’re using the latest release of `protoc` is installing from pre-compiled binaries. see perquisites.

-make sure to
 ### Running tests
 While inside the repository
 ```bash